 - Pro-Master Seal

 Remember, asphalt sealers can be manufactured to meet your specific asphalt needs under most circumstances.
 There are two parts to adding life to an asphalt sealer.
 The first part is at the manufacturing stage, by increasing the oil and solid content of the product.
-The second part to increasing the life of your seal coat is by the application method.
+The second part to increase the life of your seal coat is by the application method.
 The first coat of any seal coat is always the most critical, this is where all the adhesion lies.
 While not always economical in a smaller lot, the first coat should always be placed with an applicator.
 An applicator is a motorized unit capable of holding 200 gallons or more of material and will have a rubber squeegee that is approximately 8' wide behind the applicator.
-The squeegee will assist in applying the material into the crevasses of the asphalt as well as mix any small amount of foreign materials into the blend to help insure proper adhesion of the product.
+The squeegee will assist in applying the material into the crevasses of the asphalt as well as mix any small amount of foreign materials into the blend to help ensure proper adhesion of the product.
 Placing the first coat with an applicator will add up to 30% more life to your seal coat.
 After the first coat dries, additional coats can be applied by squeegee or spray in order to meet your required application rate.
 When asking for a quote remember to ask your contractor how the asphalt sealer will be installed and the method he uses to measure the application rate of product applied.

 Please feel free to contact us with any questions or to receive a quote!